Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 ## What is a message?

 A [**message**](/nservicebus/messaging/messages-events-commands.md) is a collection of data sent via one-way communication between two endpoints.
-In NServiceBus, we can define a message via a simple class.
+In NServiceBus, we define message via simple classes.

-In this lesson, we'll focus on the simpler type of message: [commands](/nservicebus/messaging/messages-events-commands.md#command).
+In this lesson, we'll focus on [commands](/nservicebus/messaging/messages-events-commands.md#command).
 In [Lesson 4: Publishing events](../lesson-4/) we'll expand to look at events as well.

 Defining a command is pretty easy.
 We just create a class and mark it with the `ICommand` marker interface.